rgerum/saenopy/docs/source/interface_solver.rst

 If the measurement is a timeseries, the options are whether to just use the difference between subsequent stacks as the deformations ("next"), or to use the median of all stacks Adding as a reference stack ("median").
-It is also possible to specify an individual timepoint (e.g. after cell seeding or relaxation) by using the "reference stack" option.
+It is also possible to specify an individual time point (e.g. after cell seeding or relaxation) by using the "reference stack" option.

     - next